- Insanely lightweight

 Vaporfly NEXT% 2 is not durable

-Race shoes are not known for their longevity, and the Vaporfly NEXT% 2 is no exception.
+Race shoes usually don't have great longevity, and the Vaporfly NEXT% 2 is no exception.
 The ZoomX is so soft it will pack out quickly in my opinion, and the upper is extremely thin.

 Nike has added a few welded overlays to high wear areas in V2, but it’s still bound to deteriorate quickly.